 If you have been injured on the job, you may be asking the following questions:

 - What if my employer doesn’t have workers’ compensation insurance?

 - What if I was injured on an out-of-state job?

 - What if I work two different jobs?

 - What if the insurance company is late with my benefits?

 For answers to all these questions and more, contact Brooks Law.
-We strongly recommend you work with a Medford workers’ compensation lawyer who understands the complicated legal system.
-Our firm can handle claims throughout Massachusetts, and we pride ourselves on our unmatched client service.
+We strongly recommend you work with a Massachusetts workers’ compensation lawyer who understands the complicated legal system.
+Brooks Law Firm can handle claims throughout Massachusetts, and we pride ourselves on our unmatched client service.
 We are only satisfied when our clients are satisfied!